ILR VISA UK

 Family Route leading to ILR UK

-This category is for applicants who have spent in the UK for 2 years (if initial partner visa was applied prior to 9th July 2012) or for 5 years (if the initial partner visa was applied on or after 9th July 2012) as a partner of a British National or Settled person or as a PBS dependant, except for EEA family members who need to spent 5 years.
+Applicants who have spent 2 years (if applied prior to 9th July 2012) or 5 years (if applied on or after 9th July 2012) in the UK on a spouse visa, unmarried partner or civil partner visa of a British National or Settled person or as a PBS dependant

 More Details